IVIG Demonstration - IVIG

 The Medicare Intravenous Immune Globulin (IVIG) Demonstration is being implemented to evaluate the benefits of providing payment and items for services needed for the in-home administration of intravenous immune globulin for the treatment of primary immune deficiency disease (PIDD).
 The demonstration started on October 1, 2014.

-The Medicare IVIG Demonstration is authorized under Title I, section 101 of the Medicare IVIG Access and Strengthening Medicare and Repaying Taxpayers Act of 2012 (P.L.
-112-242) .
-This is a three year demonstration and may enroll no more than 4,000 Medicare beneficiaries.
+The Medicare IVIG Demonstration is authorized per legislation.
 Under the demonstration there will be a per-visit payment amount for items and services needed for the in-home administration of IVIG.

 Noridian Healthcare Solutions, LLC, the DME MAC for Jurisdiction A, is the Implementation Support Contractor for the IVIG Demonstration as of July 1, 2016.

 Beneficiary Eligibility for Demonstration Participation

 Applications for participation in the IVIG Demonstration will continue to be accepted on a rolling basis until Medicare reaches or projects it will reach the statutory limit on funding ($45 million including all costs for services, implementation and evaluation of the demonstration) and/or enrollment of no more than 6,500 enrollees.
-The demonstration is scheduled to end December 31, 2020 (the last day to apply for coverage under this demonstation is November 15, 2020).
+The demonstration is scheduled to end December 31, 2023 (the last day to apply for coverage under this demonstration is November 15, 2023).

 In order to enroll in the IVIG Demonstration, a beneficiary must: